 Mingda completed his B.S. in Engineering Physics from Tsinghua University in 2009, and his Ph.D. in Nuclear Science and Engineering from MIT in 2015.
 Before joining the department as a faculty, he carried out research as a postdoc associate at Mechanical Engineering Department of MIT.
 His research is to study the quantum and functional properties of materials using spectroscopic methods and many-body theory, particularly interplay with materials defects.

 Professor of Chemistry and the Dean of the Faculty of Science at Carleton University in Ottawa, Ontario, Canada and Adjunct Professor of Chemistry at the University of Windsor.

-Associate professor of biochemistry and biophysics at Kansas State University.
-Research in protein crystallography, computational and structure-based drug design, biophotonics, machine learning for chemistry and drug discovery.
+Principal Scientist, Atomwise.
+Adjunct associate professor of biochemistry and biophysics at Kansas State University.
+Research in computational/AI and structure-based drug design, biophotonics, machine learning for chemistry and drug discovery, protein crystallography.